Evaluating LLM Agents on Automated Software Analysis Tasks: Evaluation

 \item \emph{Does the advantage hold across all LLM backends?} The Cochran-Mantel-Haenszel test controls for LLM choice and confirms significance for all three baselines ($\chi^2_{\mathrm{MH}}{=}139.8$, $p{<}10^{-10}$; $43.3$, $p{=}4.7{\times}10^{-11}$; $15.4$, $p{=}8.8{\times}10^{-5}$), with common odds ratios 41.4, 11.2, 3.1.

 \end{enumerate}

-\emph{\textbf{Self-validated success.}} On self-validated success (McNemar's exact test), \analysisagent significantly outperforms ExecutionAgent on all backends ($p_{\mathrm{adj}}{<}0.001$), but not RAG-Agent or Mini-SWE-Agent, since those agents almost always claim success (e.g., Mini-SWE-Agent on DeepSeek-V3.2 reports 100\% success, but only 57\% validated success).
-Furthermore, from Table~\ref{tab:eval_results}, we observe that:
+\emph{\textbf{Self-validated success.}} Self-validated success paints a misleadingly optimistic picture.
+McNemar's exact test shows that \analysisagent significantly outperforms ExecutionAgent on all backends ($p_{\mathrm{adj}}{<}0.001$), but not RAG-Agent or Mini-SWE-Agent, because those agents frequently claim completion even when the submitted artifact is incorrect (e.g., Mini-SWE-Agent on DeepSeek-V3.2 reports 100\% self-validated success but only 57\% verified success).
+The gap between self-validated and manually verified success is smallest for \analysisagent, especially with Gemini-3-Flash (\bestSelfValidatedRate\% vs.\ \bestVerifiedRate\%), and largest for RAG-Agent and Mini-SWE-Agent.
+This pattern indicates that false positives are driven by both model limitations and agent architecture: weaker models terminate prematurely more often, but model capability alone does not compensate for agents that lack explicit artifact validation, stage discipline, and error-localized recovery.